mebusy/RL_sutton2019/README.md

     - The *value* of a *state* is the expected sum of all future rewards when starting in that **state** and following a specific policy.
         - **Note that the value of the terminal state, if any, is always zero.**
             - by the definition, the value of a state v(s) is the expected sum (perhaps discounted) of rewards from all future time steps.
 There are no future time steps when in a terminal state, so this sum must be zero.
+        - you may get reward when you entering the terminal state; but then you take any action, the whole episode terminated. ?
     - The value functions v<sub>π</sub> and q<sub>π</sub> can be estimated from experience.
         - We call estimation methods of this kind *Monte Carlo methods* because they involve averaging over many random samples of actual returns.
 - 3.6 Optimal Policies and Optimal Value Functions
-    - Explicitly solving the Bellman optimality equation is rarely directly useful.
+    - Explicitly solving the Bellman optimality equation is **rarely** directly useful.
 This solution relies on at least three assumptions that are rarely true in practice:
         1. know the exact MDP
         2. have enough computational resources
         3. the Markov property